 “People don’t search for your solution, they search for their problem.
 If you’re careful to use the vocabulary of your users, these very targeted web-search queries will better match your questions, so people can go straight to your best answer from the search-engine results page.”

 And, it doesn’t just have to be passive content, like FAQs or knowledge base articles.
-You can also hold sessions in which users can actively participate.
+You can also hold sessions in which users can actively participate in a social network environment.

 Take Google’s Office Hours from Google Webmaster Help, for example.